Food Allergies Special Needs Factsheet

 - have special seating accommodations during lunch to avoid exposure to allergens like peanuts

 - have alternative snacks or foods for lunches, snack times, or classroom parties

 What Teachers Can Do

-Some studies have shown that students with food allergies face a higher risk of being bullied.
+Students with food allergies may be bullied because of their allergies.
 Help other students understand the special precautions required due to food allergies.